 This site also employs photogrammetry to produce 3D models of extant objects from sets of 2D photographs.
-3D models are very well-suited for visualizing smaller-scale sculpture, such as that on capitals and sarcophagi.
+3D models are well-suited to visualizing smaller-scale sculpture, such as that on capitals and sarcophagi.
 These models are volumetric, allowing a viewer to freely rotate, pan, and zoom in and out with just a few clicks on their electronic devices.
 Other than enhancing the remote viewing experience, 3D models can also accommodate objects that are especially unsuited for two-dimensional representation, such as baptismal fonts, on which imagery runs around a curved surface and would be cut into abrupt fragments if represented in photographs.

 With the use of new technologies, it is our hope that this website will offer a whole new level of access for all, especially when access to physical sites is difficult or impossible.

 All photographs on this website are by Elizabeth Lastra, as are all gigapixel images.
-Liz and Zoilo Perrino have both contributed to the 3D model collection embedded on this site.
+Liz, Zoilo Perrino, and Jasmin Lin have contributed to the 3D model collection embedded on this site.
 Texts are by Liz, Gigi Leung, and Jasmin Lin.